tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 This directory contains "TKN15.4", a platform-independent IEEE 802.15.4-2006 MAC implementation.
-The code is under active development, but most of the functionality described in the standard is implemented and tested.
+The code is under active development and most of the functionality described in the standard is implemented and tested.
 The MAC itself is platform-independent, but it requires (1) a suitable radio driver, (2) Alarms/Timers with symbol precision and (3) some "platform glue" code